Describe what your company does in a few words

 Timescales

-- For our larger grants you will receive an outcome three months from the application deadline.
+• For our larger grants you will receive an outcome three months from the closing date.

 What happens once we have made a decision?